 As an employer, we hope that you will not have to deal with violence in the workplace, this is unfortunately something that does occur.
 This is particularly a risk in client facing roles.
-In this guide, we discuss the practical steps you can take to:
+In this guide, our discipline and grievance legal experts share the practical steps you can take to:

 - Prevent violence in the workplace;